 The 14 commissioners, who must be of African ancestry, will be appointed by the governor and serve four-year terms.
-LB918 passed on a 39-2 vote.

 The second Monday in October will be celebrated as Indigenous Peoples' Day and Columbus Day in Nebraska under a bill passed this session.
 LB848, introduced by Lincoln Sen. Patty Pansing Brooks, adds Indigenous Peoples' Day to the established Columbus Day holiday.